nexty5870/nexty5870.github.io/_posts/2023-08-12-GPT-Custom-Instruction-SEO.md

 You can use [Markdown to heml](https://markdowntohtml.com/) which would be helping as well

-This article as been inspired by Income stream surfer and have adapted the prompt
+This article as been inspired by Income stream surfer and I have adapted the prompt